galtproject/galtproject-docs/en/Whitepaper.md

 - collective investment and construction management.
 For the construction of the property, a DAO can be created.
 The DAO Token Holders vote for contractor selection and construction financing.
 After the construction is completed, they receive shared ownership of the property;
 - use ERC20 tokens as shares in co-op.
 Token holders can vote and decide on a board.

-## Creating property records, property protection and use cases on the territories without existing states in single decentralized registry
+## Creating property records, property protection and use cases on the territories without existing states in Oracles property registry (OPR)
 There are the territories that are out of a state's sovereignty and the territories the rights to which were renounced by the state.
 They're called "Terra nullius" or "nobody's land".
 Examples of such territories are Bir Tawil in Africa and Marie Byrd Land in Antarctica, to name a few.
 Due to their isolated geographical position, associated risks, and harsh climate conditions, the settlement of such territories implies substantial financial expenses and a high likelihood of losing investments.
 Neither states themselves, nor private enterprises and investors are ready to do this.
 However, with sufficient financial resources, it's possible to create anything one could imagine in these territories: cities, industries, commercial centers, tax-free areas, etc.

 An effective solution to the settlement problem may be crowdfunding with a large number of backers supporting the project through smart contracts.
 A particular territory can be divided into land plots.
 Potential buyers would participate in auctions that sell those land plots.
 All the funds collected from selling them would be passed to the community fund that is used for developing the infrastructure and serves as a guarantee of physical protection and legal recognition (if needed).
 Several billion dollars collected in cryptocurrency by a strong community of like-minded people would make it possible to build an airport, energy and transportation infrastructure, hire a private military company, and get other states' support.